It’s the most wonderful time of the year, which is probably why it always seems to go by so unbelievably fast.

 The event is on from 4-8 p.m.
 For more information, visit www.city.langley.bc.ca/events

-There’s no need to head downtown to see the production of The Nutcracker – the holiday tradition comes alive each year onstage at the Surrey Arts Centre, located at 13750 88 Ave.
+There’s no need to head downtown to see the production of The Nutcracker – the holiday tradition will come alive at the Abbotsford Arts Centre Nov.25.

 Presented by the Royal City Youth Ballet, this timeless classic delights all ages with its beautiful sets and extravagant costumes that illuminate the magic of the toy soldiers, Sugar Plum Fairy, and a growing Christmas tree.
 Talented and enthusiastic young dancers perform to Tchaikovsky’s classic score with its favourites such as Waltz of Flowers and Dance of the Reed Pipes.